Download Printable Summary of the DC CAS

 Get Your Child Ready for the DC CAS

-SchoolTutoring Academy’s DC CAS Tutoring Programs start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+SchoolTutoring Academy’s DC CAS Tutoring Programs start with a ACADEMIC ASSESSMENT with an Academic Director.
 Our flagship DC CAS Tutoring Program is available to all North American students. which includes regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.

 Call our Academic Directors today at 1-877-545-7737 to get started.

 Students in the public schools of Washington DC are required to participate in the DC Comprehensive Assessment Systems tests of Reading, Writing, Mathematics, Science and Biology.
 These tests begin for students in grade 3 and continue through grade 8.
 Students are then required to take the assessments again during high school.